sanskarpan/Business-Knowledge-Platform-BE/README.md

 # Knowledge Platform Backend

-A production-ready FastAPI backend for AI-powered document management and conversational knowledge retrieval.
+This repository is a FastAPI backend for AI-powered document management and conversational knowledge retrieval.

 ## Overview